xAPPO/MQTT/README.md

 This requires you create virtual MQTT devices , currently two are provided "MQTT Switch" and "MQTT Dimmer".

 From 'Devices' select 'Add Virtual Device' and choose one of these 'user' devices and name it.
-I recommend prefixing the name with a special character e.g. ~ as this will allow them to group together and be easily identifiable when selecting them later.
+I recommend prefixing the name with a special character e.g. ~ as this will allow them to group together in lists and be easily identifiable when selecting them later.

 For the time being type in any random set of characters for the 'Device Network Id' - it will be renamed automatically later.